 Here’s a final list of things to keep in mind when refinancing your student loans:

-- It’s A Hard Credit Pull Once You Actually Submit An Application.
+It’s A Hard Credit Pull Once You Actually Submit An Application.
 For all of these companies, checking to see what interest rate you’ll be offered is a soft pull that has no impact on your credit.
 The hard pull only comes into play when you actually pull the trigger and submit an application to refinance your loans.
 For most people, this won’t matter too much.
 A couple of hard credit pulls won’t really mess with your credit very much and they only affect your credit score for a year.
-I’m really big into travel hacking and get 8 or more hard pulls every year and my credit score has never noticeably changed.
+I’m really big into travel hacking and get 8 or more hard pulls every year and my credit score has never noticeably changed (my credit score always fluctuates between high 700s and low 800s).
 After a year, you’ll forget that you even had a hard pull.
-It’s still worth thinking about this matters to you, but my takeaway is that you don’t need to be scared of the hard pull.
+That’s not to say hard pulls don’t matter, but they aren’t as big a deal as some people might make you think they are.

-- Federal Protections Are Probably Overrated.
+Federal Protections Are Probably Overrated.
 One of the most common arguments I hear to not refinance your student loans is that you want to keep those “federal protections.”
 I suppose it’s true that, if something happens to you, federal loans will allow you to go into forbearance or deferment for a while.
 The thing is, since I think most people should pay off their debt quickly, you’re basically paying extra for something you probably don’t really need.
 In addition, these student loan refinancing companies also offer benefits if something like a job loss were to happen.
-SoFi, for example, will suspend your payments for 3 months and help you find a new job if you lose your job through no fault of your own.
-For most people, that’s probably plenty of cushion.